geniusnhu/ds-masterpiece-hugo/content/post/2020-05-30-speed-up-training-time-in-deep-neuron-net/index.md

 ```
 **SELU** seems to achieve slightly better performance over ReLU and its variants but the speed is slower (as expected).

-{{< hl >}}**If the NN performs relatively well at low learning rate, ReLU is the optimal choice given the fastest training time.
-In case of deep NN, SELU is the excellent choice.**{{< /hl >}}
+{{< hl >}}**If the NN performs relatively well at a low learning rate, ReLU is an optimal choice given the fastest training time.
+In case of the deep NN, SELU is an excellent try.**{{< /hl >}}

 Detailed explanation about these activations can be found in here: [ReLU](http://www.jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf), [LeakyReLU, Randomized LeakyReLU](https://arxiv.org/abs/1505.00853) and [SELU](https://arxiv.org/abs/1706.02515)

 ## 3. Batch Normalization
 To ensure Vanishing/Exploding Gradients problems do not happen again during training (as Initialization and Activation function can help reduce these issues at the beginning of the training), **Batch Normalization** is implemented.

-Basically, **Batch Normalization** zeros centers and normalizes each input, then scales and shifts the result using 1 parameter vector for scaling and 1 for shifting.
+**Batch Normalization** zeros centers and normalizes each input, then scales and shifts the result using 1 parameter vector for scaling and 1 for shifting.
 This technique evaluates the $mean$ and $standard deviation$ of the input over the current mini-batch and repeats this calculation across all mini-batches of the training set. $\mu$ and $\sigma$ are estimated during training but only used after training.

 The vector of input means $\mu$ and vector of input standard devition $\sigma$ will become non-trainable parameters (i.e. untouchable by backpropagation) and be used to compute the moving averages at the end of the training.
 Subsequently, these final parameters will be used to normalize new data to make prediction.